How 3D Printing Is Accelerating Electric Vehicles Industry

 Reduced Manufacturing Costs

-Electric vehicle manufacturing is a complex process that requires a lot of tooling and engineers often need to manually operate them.
-However, the workforce can speed up the manufacturing operations with 3d printers as the tooling dependency is less.
+However, the workforce can speed up manufacturing operations with 3D printers as there is less tooling dependency.
 Thus, it helps manufacturers save time and money spent on manual operations.

 Greater Design Flexibility